 The recent scientific discoveries about the effects of trauma, especially childhood trauma, are revolutionizing the way we see health and human behavior.
 Childhood trauma occurs when a child experiences emotional or physical threat, but is powerless to escape.
 If this happens often enough, instead of being able to discharge the ‘fight, flight or freeze’ survival response, trauma survivors either get stuck in hypervigilance (which can manifest as high anxiety, disruptive behavior and rage) or constriction (‘shut-down’ or spacing out).
 Now that we understand that trauma lies at the root of many physical, mental and social problems, we are learning to ask, “What happened to you?” instead of “What’s wrong with you!”

-School staff being able to recognize the signs and symptoms of trauma and being trained in regulation techniques to calm themselves and their students, even setting up ‘peace corners’ where children can practice emotional regulation, are important advances.
+School staff being able to recognize the outworkings of trauma and being trained in techniques to regulate the nervous system for both adult and child, even setting up ‘peace corners’ where children can practice emotional regulation, are important advances.
 Building social-emotional skills in children is now understood to be just as important as academic learning.

 What do we mean by the ‘Dominant Paradigm’?